pose/automac/README.md

 Currently, the project has only been tested on Big Sur but there are no restrictions for previous macOS versions that support JXA.

-## How does it work?

-`automac` uses JXA macOS JavaScript automation framework.

-## Does this project contain any dependencies?

-No, the idea is that the generated executable is self-contained and assembled from JavaScript files.

 ## Does this module require any native component compilation?

 No, everything is scripted and uses macOS `osascript` for executing commands.

-## Why is the bundling done by concatenating JavaScript files instead of using

-## a proper bundling solution such like Webpack?
+## Why is the bundling done by concatenating JavaScript files instead of using a proper bundling solution such like Webpack?

 This was done to keep the project simple and dependency free.
-Migrating to Webpack could be added later if required.
+Webpack could definitely be added if required.

-## Why not using regular `Library` import when running tests instead of a custom require?

-In theory, scripts could be imported using the `Library` function as described [here](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/conceptual/ASLR_script_objects.html).
-However, it doesn't work out of the box due to [OSA_LIBRARY_PATH environment variable is ignored by restricted executables when running with System Integrity Protection enabled](https://stackoverflow.com/questions/35389058/why-wont-osa-library-path-not-work-as-documented-for-jxa).

 ## Are there any other similar tools available?